ffeng1996/metaContinualRL/README.md

 git clone https://github.com/ffeng1996/metaContinualRL
 ```
 #### Quickly hands-on
-Run following scripts to reproduce baselines:
+Run following scripts to reproduce experiments:
 ```
 bash baseline.sh
 ```
-## Issue / Want to Contribute ?
+## Issue/Want to Contribute ?
 Open a new issue or do a pull request in case you are facing any difficulty with the code base or if you want to contribute.

 ## Related Works